goact/yourfertility/goact-api/4-UserHealthInformation.md

-sti | Response for Have you been tested for Sexually Transmitted Infections (STI)? stiPositive | *Optional* Response for Did you test positive for an STI? menstruation | *Optional* Response for Are you having fewer than 9 menstrual cycles per year or menstrual cycles longer than 35 days? havingSex | Response for How often are you having sex during a given month? havingSexMultiple | Response for Are you having sex multiple times at the right time of the month? contraception | Response forAre you currently using contraception? contraception | Response for Do you have any of the following medical conditions?
+sti | Response for Have you been tested for Sexually Transmitted Infections (STI)? stiPositive | *Optional* Response for Did you test positive for an STI? menstruation | *Optional* Response for Are you having fewer than 9 menstrual cycles per year or menstrual cycles longer than 35 days? havingSex | Response for How often are you have sex during a given month? havingSexMultiple | Response for Are you having sex multiple times at the right time of the month? contraception | Response for Are you currently using contraception? contraception | Response for Do you have any of the following medical conditions?